 Sauna or Steam Room for a Cold: What’s the Final Verdict?

-Steam rooms help breathing comfort27.
-Saunas relax the body and ease muscle tension28.
+Steam rooms help breathing comfort.
+Saunas relax the body and ease muscle tension.
 Neither option cures a cold or directly shortens the illness.
 Their value depends on how and when they are used.

 The practical takeaway most people miss